indirect/andre.arko.net/_posts/2014-07-14-rails-from-the-ground-up-http.md

 ^C
 ```

 This is a complete HTTP request and response!
-In Safari 7, it produces a screen that looks like this:
+(Although the response is technically not valid HTTP.)
+Nonetheless, in Safari 7, it produces a screen that looks like this:

 ![Safari window containing "hi"](http://files.arko.net/image/0K0X3y0Y0w2r/Image%202014-07-14%20at%201.10.23%20AM.png)